 Yasawa Islands Pictures

-of many stops by the Fiji catamaran waterbus, the Yasawa Flyer, Beachcomber
+of many stops by the Fiji catamaran waterbus Yasawa Flyer, Beachcomber

 is one of the closest Pacific island groups to New Zealand

 (1,600kms/1,000miles to the south) and Australia (2,700kms to the